OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Don’t be afraid to reserve a table for one!
 At a restaurant like Café Clock, nightly entertainment attracts a hip crowd and the café prides itself on being a cross-cultural café.
 Somewhere like Le Jardin and Café Atay, solo travelers can easily curl up in a corner with a book, or in a more open space where it’s easier to meet fellow travelers.

-Smaller, more budget-friendly riads such as Riad BE, Riad Chambre d’Amis, and Riad Yasmine are the perfect destination for solo travelers.
-The locations are perfect and the common spaces provide an area to meet other travelers.
+Smaller, more budget-friendly riads such as Riad BE, Riad Chambre d’Amis, and Riad Yasmine are the perfect destination for solo travellers.
+The locations are perfect and the common spaces provide an area to meet fellow travellers.

 Knowing a few words of either French – bonjour (hello), non merci (no thank you) or even s’il vous plait (please), or perhaps a few phases in local Arabic dialect Darija – salam alykoum (hello), la chakran (no thank you), atay bi nana (mint tea) will increase your interactions with the locals while out in the souks, in the café or when taking a taxi.

 Not all areas of the medina are the same.
 Some provide a very local feel, which is great for soaking up the ambiance, but not so great for returning back to your riad after dark.
 Areas such as Dar El Bacha, Lksour, Kennaria and Rue Riad Zitoun Jdid are perfect destinations for solo travelers as there is tons of foot traffic and security.

 Marrakech is a bustling city.
 With the medina filled with pedestrians, scooters, salespeople in the souks and the unexpected that seems to pop up, sometimes a day at the spa is just what one needs.
 A visit to the hammam will provide just the right level of relaxation needed to rejuvenate during a Marrakech city break.